 1. Nasogastric (NG) tubes are long tubes that pass through the nose and into the stomach.
 These are only used for a short time because long-term use can cause pain, infection, and bleeding in the nose or throat.

 2. Nasogastric (NG) tubes are long tubes that pass through the nose and into the stomach.
 These are only used for a short time because long-term use can cause pain, infection, and bleeding in the nose or throat.

 3.Jejunostomy tubes are like PEG tubes except they connect the skin and the small intestine (instead of the stomach).

 - How do you take care of a PEG tube?

-- What should be put into the PEG tube?
+- What can you put into the PEG tube?

-Only prescription formula, water, and medications should be placed into the PEG tube.
-After it is placed, a dietitian, nurse, pharmacist, or physician will determine what formula is best suited for the patient's needs.
-The prescription formula is designed to provide the necessary calories, nutrients, vitamins, and minerals.
+ONLY prescription formula, water, and medications should be put into a PEG tube.
+After the tube is put in, a nutritionist, nurse, pharmacist, or physician will figure out what formula is the best for each individual patient.
+This allows every patient to get the right amount of calories, vitamins, and minerals.

 - How is a PEG tube used for feeding?

 After the PEG tube is put in, a nutritionist or nurse will go through exactly how to use the tube.
 Special tools are needed to put the formula or water into the PEG tube.
 The tube must also be flushed with water after every use to avoid clogging.

 Sometimes, pumps are used to give a small amount of formula, continuously, over a long time.
 Nutritionists or nurses will determine how fast to give the formula for each patient.